aleene/ManagedTagListView/README.md

 ```

 ### Edit-mode
-If a TagListView is set in edit-mode with `isEditable = true`, the user can remove, add and reorder tags.
+If a TagListView is set in edit-mode, the user can remove, add and reorder tags.
 It is possible to finetune what is allowed with:
-- `allowsRemoval = true` (default), which allows/disallows removal of tags;
+- `allowsRemoval = false` (default), which allows/disallows removal of tags;
-- `clearButtonIsEnabled = true` (default), which adds a clear all Tags button;
+- `clearButtonIsEnabled = false` (default), which adds a clear all Tags button;
-- `removeButtonIsEnabled = true` (default), which adds a remove tag accessory next to the tag's text.
+- `removeButtonIsEnabled = false` (default), which adds a remove tag accessory next to the tag's text.
 If the keyboard is enabled, tags can also be deleted by backspacing;
-- `allowsCreation = true` (default), which allows the user to add tags, by tapping on the tagViewList;
+- `allowsCreation = false` (default), which allows the user to add tags, by tapping on the tagViewList;
-- `allowsReordering = true` (default), which allows the user to reorder tags by drag&drop;
+- `allowsReordering = false` (default), which allows the user to reorder tags by drag&drop;

 If the user is allowed to remove a tag, its appearance can be adjusted with:
 ```swift